Pride of Calais

-MS Pride of Calais was a cross-channel ferry owned and operated by P&O Ferries.
+Pride of Calais was a cross-channel ferry owned and operated by P&O Ferries.
 She operated the Dover–Calais route between 1987 and 2012.
-In early 2013, under bareboat charter to Transeuropa Ferries, she served on their Ramsgate–Ostend route and was re-named MS Ostend Spirit.
+In early 2013, under bareboat charter to Transeuropa Ferries, she served on their Ramsgate–Ostend route and was re-named Ostend Spirit.
 After further lay-up in the Port of Tilbury, she was sold for scrap and finally beached at a salvage yard in Turkey on 13 November 2013.

 Design

-Pride of Calais and were an evolution of Townsend Thoresen's 'Spirit Class', built in the same German shipyard.
+Pride of Calais and Pride of Dover were an evolution of Townsend Thoresen's 'Spirit Class', built in the same German shipyard.
 They were so large that their hulls were actually put together at a different shipyard to that of the construction.
 This was because the contract winner, Schichau Unterweser, could not fit the hull of the vessels on their slipway.
 They were instead constructed in sections in Bremerhaven and towed down the River Weser by Barge to Bremer Vulcan.
 Pride of Calais, unlike Pride of Dover, was largely complete when she was launched at Bremer Vulcan before being towed to Schichau Unterweser for fitting out.
 They had increased space for vehicles and passengers to meet increased demand and could carry 650 cars, 100 15m freight vehicles and 2290 passengers.

 History

-MS Pride of Calais was built in 1987 for Townsend Thoresen and launched on 11 April of that same year.
+Pride of Calais was built in 1987 for Townsend Thoresen and launched on 11 April of that same year.
 At the time, they were the biggest ferries to serve the Dover-Calais route.

 She and her sister ship were very successful, carrying more passengers across the Channel than any other previous ship.
-Pride of Calais was the first vessel to appear in the livery of the new company, P&O European Ferries (Dover) Limited, re-branded followed the disaster.
+Pride of Calais was the first vessel to appear in the livery of the new company, P&O European Ferries (Dover) Limited, re-branded followed the Herald of Free Enterprise disaster.

 In 2007, having just left dry dock at Falmouth, she made a visit to Belfast, having discovered technical problems.
 It was discovered that there was damage to the bow end of the vessel below the waterline.
 She arrived at Belfast at midday on 16 February to examine and repair the damage to her forward rudder skeg which was taking in water.
 Belfast was chosen due to the unavailability of more local facilities which were able to accommodate the vessel at the short notice needed due to the urgency of the repair.
 This was the only time either of the two ships visited Belfast or the Irish Sea.